Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are the Signs of a Cuterebra?

 Any dog can become infected with a Cuterebra.
-However, it’s most common in dogs who live outdoors, or are outdoor working dogs.
-We can see them occur in dogs who may work on a farm, are herding dogs, and/or hunting dogs.
-If your dog is the curious type and likes to sniff and get into everything in nature, no matter their breed or job, they may be susceptible to bot fly infestation.
+However, it’s most common in dogs who live outdoors or are outdoor working dogs.
+We can see them occur in dogs who may work on a farm, are herding dogs, or hunting dogs.
+If your dog is curious and likes to sniff and get into everything in nature, no matter their breed or job, they may be susceptible to bot fly infestation.

-At first, you may notice a red swelling on the skin of your dog.
-Sometimes, there is a purulent discharge (pus) from the site and, at first glance, you may think it’s an abscess.
-However, on closer inspection, you notice that there is a small opening within the wound.
-This opening is the breathing hole for the bot fly larvae and is essential for its survival.
+At first, you may notice a red swelling on your dog’s skin.
+Sometimes, there is a purulent discharge (pus) from the site, and at first glance, you may think it’s an abscess.
+However, on closer inspection, you’ll notice that there is a small opening within the wound.
+This opening is the breathing hole for the botfly larvae and is essential for their survival.

-Rarely, though not unheard of, you may also notice the small white Cuterebra peeking in and out of the breathing hole.
-Often, they will retreat back into the site when it’s being looked at.
+Rarely, though not unheard of, you may also notice the tiny white Cuterebra peeking in and out of the breathing hole.
+Often, they will retreat into the site when they’re being looked at.
 However, if your dog is just lying there calmly, you may notice movement from the breathing hole.

 Dog with yeast infection